 Building on a Strong Foundation of Excellence

-Pope Francis High School in Springfield, MA offers its students the best of what its legacy schools, Cathedral High School and Holyoke Catholic High School, have to offer.
+Pope Francis Preparatory School in Springfield, MA offers its students the best of what its legacy schools, Cathedral High School and Holyoke Catholic High School, have to offer.

-Pope Francis High School was established by the Roman Catholic Diocese of Springfield through the merger of Cathedral and Holyoke Catholic in 2016.
-The new regional Catholic high school provides a beautiful, safe environment for students to worship, learn and succeed.
+Pope Francis Preparatory School was established by the Roman Catholic Diocese of Springfield through the merger of Cathedral and Holyoke Catholic in 2016.
+This new regional Catholic high school provides a beautiful, safe environment for students to worship, learn and succeed.